 Golden Privet hedge plants are delivered bareroot during winter (Nov-March) and pot-grown year round.
 Bareroot Golden Privet bushes are cheaper than pot grown plants.
 Pot grown Golden Privet is available in the largest sizes.

 Choosing a size: When you are ordering Golden Privet plants for a hedge, we generally recommend that you use smaller plants.
 They are cheaper than large plants, easier to handle and they will establish well in poor conditions.
-Use larger plants if you want a taller hedge quickly, if you want to clip them as topiary or for instant impact.
+Use larger plants if you want a taller hedge quickly if you want to clip them for topiary.

 All our hedge plants are measured by their height in centimetres above the ground (the roots or pots aren't measured).